aislinnmh/color-calibration/README.md

 Step 2: Run preprocess.m if you are using multiple target or background images

 This will save a single target.png and background.png automatically.
+It will run with any number of target and background images, as long as the naming conventions are followed.

 Step 3: Run color_calibration.m
 - Select the four corner of the target in the image.
 The squares are then automatically detected and assigned to their true color.